 The point of venturing further away is not to just get as far out as possible but to access more remote reefs that “may” contain wildlife not found closer to shore.
 Larger pelagic species such as Tuna and Trevally, along with eagle rays.
 Only head for a reef if you know it’s there, there is little point swimming endlessly over empty sand unless you know there is a destination.
 These can easily be spotted on Google Maps and confirmed by seeing a dark patch in the water from shore.

-Even you guys are not immune to our preaching, Snorkeling can be dangerous.
+Even if you guys are not immune to our preaching, Snorkeling can be dangerous.
 Check out our Safety guide page first.
-You are in Hawaii Now!
+You are in Hawaii now!

-For Experienced Snorkeler there is not too much we can tell you about Snorkeling, We are not “pro” and probably put ourselves in this class so we can’t really teach you anything about the sport itself, However, we are well versed with the conditions and sites of Hawaii itself.
+For Experienced Snorkelers there is not too much we can tell you about Snorkeling, We are not “pro” and probably don’t put ourselves in this class so we can’t really teach you anything about the sport itself, However, we are well versed with the conditions and sites of Hawaii itself.

-The one thing we can tell you is the Snorkeling is Epic.
-Having Snorkeled in hundreds of places world over Hawaii is still up there as some of the best.
-The diversity and density of life
+The one thing we can tell you is that Snorkeling is Epic.
+Having Snorkeled in hundreds of places the world over, Hawaii is still up there as some of the best.
+The diversity and density of life are wonderful.
+The Coral is a little on the dull side, only a few species have managed to find the way to this remote island chain and they are all basic sturdy light brown species.
+But the growth is still very healthy on many of the reefs and it supports an incredible array of life.

-Turtles are everywhere, nearly every bay, beach and reef has a resident population and these stunning gentle creatures are a pure joy to share the ocean with.
-On top of this, there are huge numbers of colorful reef fish, Bright red Pencil Urchins, Starfish, Shrimp,
+Turtles are everywhere, nearly every bay, beach, and reef has a resident population and these stunning gentle creatures are a pure joy to share the ocean with.
+On top of this, there are huge numbers of colorful reef fish, Bright red Pencil Urchins, Starfish, Shrimp, and critters.
+If you are very lucky there are the Pelagics, Sharks, Rays, even dolphins, and Humpback Whales.

 Conditions are on the whole fantastic.
 There is invariably somewhere on each island you can hit the water every day.
 If your current location is wild and wavy, just a short drive somewhere can yield flat calm results.

 There is So much to love about Hawaii and little to hate.
-The downside is the heavy rains in mountainous areas, runoff from farm and industry and the churning of the ocean when a storm rolls in can lead to poor Visibility.
-This can last for a few days after and can ruin certain spots while you are there.
+The downside is the heavy rains in mountainous areas, runoff from farms and industry, and the churning of the ocean when a storm rolls in can lead to poor Visibility.
+This can last for a few days and can ruin certain spots while you are there.
+There is always somewhere good to hit up though, even if that means taking a snorkel tour to get you away from the coast.

 Have Your Say

 Let us know your best Snorkeling Tips?
 Is there anything you do that you swear by?
-Some obstacle you overcame to become snorkeling god?
-Or Maybe you are just starting out and have some questions?
-Just fire away in the Comments below, we would love to hear from you.
+Some obstacle you overcame to become a snorkeling god?
+Or maybe you are just starting out and have some questions?
+Just fire away in the comments below, we would love to hear from you.